Noah-Huppert/py-i2c-register/docs/i2c-object.md

 this I2C Object to call `Register.read` and `Register.write` in some helper methods of its own.

-# Existing I2C Object implementations
+# Existing I2C Object Implementations
 This library was originally written to run on an [Omega 2](https://www.indiegogo.com/projects/omega2-5-linux-computer-with-wi-fi-made-for-iot#/).
 Thus the I2C Object signature was based off of the [Omega 2's I2C library](https://docs.onion.io/omega2-docs/i2c-python-module.html).